reemaanver/Guess-My-Number/README.md

 # Guess-My-Number

-My version of Guess My Number project from Jonas Schmedtmann Javascript Course....
+My version of the Guess my number! project from Jonas Schmedtmann course: The Complete JavaScript Course 2024: From Zero to Expert!